cyhyraethz/d2-giga-inv/README.md

 ## Giga Inventory Mod

-This Mod expands the inventory of a character, stash and cube
+This Mod expands the stash, cube, and inventory of a character

 It is based on the Extended Stash Mod (from [The Phrozen Keep](https://d2mods.info/home.php))
 and increases character inventory from a 4x10 grid to a 9x10 grid